-In the 1930s, hemp was set to become a billion-dollar crop until the Marihuana Tax Act of 1937 destroyed the industry.
-According to Successful Farming magazine, America was likely to see 100,000 to 200,000 acres of hemp production in 2019; although seed supply limited production.
+In the 1930s, hemp looked like it would become a billion-dollar crop until the Marihuana Tax Act of 1937 put an end to its cultivation.
+According to Successful Farming magazine, America aimed to have 100,000 to 200,000 acres for hemp production in 2019.
+However, in reality, seed supply limited overall production.

-Hemp is grown very differently depending on what it is being used for.
+Hemp is grown very differently depending on what industry it is supplying.
 Farmers growing hemp for CBD will have a maximum of 1,600 plants per acre.
 Hemp grown for bioplastics and textiles has up to 400,000 plants per acre!
-Hemp for mass-market products grows tall, and farmers harvest the tops for seeds and use the stalk for various industrial uses.
+Hemp for mass-market products grows tall, and farmers harvest the tops for seeds and use the stalk for various industrial purposes.

 Experts believe that up to one million acres will be used for hemp within five years.
 Sales of hemp reached more than $1 billion in 2018, and that was before it became fully legal to grow!
-American farmers are turning to hemp as a money crop because a decent yield of food-grade hemp can yield up to $750 per acre.
+American farmers are turning to hemp as a money crop.
+A decent yield of food-grade hemp can yield up to $750 per acre.
 Compare that to soybeans, which offer a $150 profit per acre.

-The ongoing trade war with China is hurting American farmers; another reason why so many are flocking to the new hemp industry.
+The ongoing trade war with China is hurting American farmers.
+This dispute is yet another reason why so many are flocking to the new hemp industry.
 When grown responsibly, hemp is a sustainable crop.
-However, the continuing use of plastic mulch is in danger of transforming a ‘green’ industry into yet another example of one that hurts the environment.
+However, the continuing use of plastic mulch is in danger of transforming a ‘green’ industry into an environmentally harmful one.

 Mulching is an effective method of protecting and insulating a plant’s delicate root systems against inclement weather conditions.
 It improves the nutrient profile of the soil, helps it retain more moisture, and reduces erosion.
 Growers have the option of using organic and inorganic mulch.

-The clear film is used for promoting faster growth in early spring and also does an excellent job of warming up the soil.
+The clear film can promote faster growth in early spring.
+It also does an excellent job of warming up the soil.
 However, the black sheet is preferred because it is better for stopping weed growth.
-Proponents of plastic mulch point out its benefits, which include the following.
+Proponents of plastic mulch point out its benefits, which include the following:

 Better Soil Structure

-As a gardener, it is frustrating when your soil compacts and becomes a mess.
-Plastic mulching traps moisture and heat, an action which prevents the loss of nutrients.
+Plastic mulching traps moisture and heat, which prevents the loss of nutrients.
 Also, you can see the black sheeting, which ensures no one walks into the garden.

-As you’re probably aware, certain plants, such as vegetables, don’t handle the cold of winter too well.
-The same can be said for hemp.
-The polyethylene film helps retain heat.
-Farmers find that plastic mulch heats the soil by around five degrees Fahrenheit.
+Certain plants, such as vegetables, don’t handle the cold of winter too well.
+The same is true for hemp seedlings and immature hemp plants.
+The polyethylene film helps retain heat, and the plastic mulch heats the soil by around five degrees Fahrenheit.

 Weeds are bad news for any garden, but plastic mulch effectively suppresses weed growth in a large space.
-If you install polyethylene sheets in your hemp garden, you will prevent weeds from getting the sunlight needed for photosynthesis, so they die.
+By installing polyethylene sheets, you prevent weeds from getting the sunlight needed for photosynthesis, which will kill them.

 Faster Growth & Better Crop Quality

-Hemp is a seasonal crop when grown outdoors, but if you use plastic mulching, you can grow your plants earlier in the season.
-As it warms up the soil, it enables you to plant your hemp crop up to three weeks ahead of its usual schedule.
+Hemp is a seasonal crop when grown outdoors.
+However, if you use plastic mulching, you can grow your plants earlier in the season.
+As it warms up the soil, it enables you to plant your hemp crop up to three weeks earlier.
 Those who use plastic mulch also say it provides better quality crops by preventing the growth of diseases and rot.

 Reduces Root Damage Risk

 Climate change has a myriad of potential effects, including heavy rainfall and arid soil.
-Higher atmospheric temperatures lead to more arid soil with our plant life in danger of suffering severe water stress.
-Hot air holds more vapor, so moisture that should be stored in the soil is instead hanging over our collective polluting heads.
+Higher atmospheric temperatures lead to more arid soil, with our plant life in danger of suffering severe water stress.
+Hot air holds more vapor, so moisture that should remain stored in the soil instead forms clouds.
 The result is torrential rainfall that damages crops and leads to erosion.

-Plasticulture is championed as a solution to water shortages, and also the problem of feeding our expanding population.
+Plasticulture proponents champion it as a possible solution to water shortages and the problem of feeding our expanding population.
 Alas, plasticulture causes immense pollution.
-It is believed that there are 55,000 tons of used agricultural plastic sitting in Florida’s dumpsites and landfills.
+Some believe that there are 55,000 tons of used agricultural plastic sitting in Florida’s dumpsites and landfills.
 There are dumpsites so large that you can see them from the Kennedy Space Center!

 Plastic mulch is also expensive, and at the end of each growing season, the mulch is pulled up and taken to a dumpsite.
-The plastic is taken to South America and burned.
-To make matters worse, the plastic is a valuable resource because it is congealed natural gas with an energy density greater than gasoline!
+Despite it being a valuable resource, the plastic is taken to South America and burned.
+It is a congealed natural gas with an energy density greater than gasoline!
 The energy content of a pound of plastic mulch film is higher than a pound of coal.

 The issue of whether plastic mulch is bad for the environment has been discussed for decades.
 In 2003, the United States Department of Agriculture looked at the material to decide if it was harmful or helpful.
 It wrote that plastic mulch increases surface runoff from rainfall and irrigation.
-Bear in mind that large scale hemp growers possibly apply pesticide (growers of other crops certainly do) which runs off into nearby water supplies.
+Bear in mind that large scale hemp growers possibly apply pesticide, which may runoff into nearby water supplies.

 Overall, there are numerous downsides to using plastic mulch.

 Removing the film from fields requires specialized equipment, and disposing of the plastic is difficult.
-Landfills tend to ask for more money to deal with plastic disposals, which end up being shipped overseas anyway.
+Landfills tend to ask for more money to deal with plastic disposals.
+As a result, it is shipped overseas.

 It isn’t biodegradable like organic mulch because it doesn’t break down completely.
-In the study by Liu et al., the authors wrote about how plastic film mulch was mainly composed of polyvinyl chloride, which doesn’t degrade in soil.
-While the film doesn’t degrade much, it could still result in the formation of harmful chemical products, including phthalate, ketones, and aldehydes.
+In the study by Liu et al., the authors explained that plastic film mulch was mainly composed of polyvinyl chloride.
+As a result, it doesn’t degrade in soil.
+While the film doesn’t degrade much, it could still produce harmful chemical products.
+Some of these include phthalate, ketones, and aldehydes.

-While plastic mulch traps moisture well and ensures water doesn’t evaporate, too much moisture can be a bad thing as it makes it easier to overwater and drown the crops.
+Plastic mulch traps moisture well and ensures that water doesn’t evaporate.
+However, too much moisture can be a bad thing as it makes it easier to overwater and drown the crops.
 Damp growing conditions may increase the risk of disease and infestation, which causes farmers to use pesticides!

-While hemp is fairly durable, the same can’t be said for all crops.
+While hemp is relatively durable, the same isn’t true for all crops.
 ‘Cool-season’ crops such as peas and lettuce could die from overheated soil.